Tomorrowland (film): Music

-The musical score for Tomorrowland was composed by Michael Giacchino, a recurrent collaborator of Bird's.
+The musical score for Tomorrowland was composed by Bird's recurrent collaborator Michael Giacchino.
 A soundtrack album was released digitally on May 19, 2015, followed by a physical release on June 2, 2015.
-Songs not included on the album, but featured in the film include "There's a Great Big Beautiful Tomorrow" and "It's a Small World (After All)," both written by Richard M. Sherman and Robert B. Sherman, and "I Got Mine" by The Black Keys.
+Songs not included on the album, but featured in the film include "There's a Great Big Beautiful Tomorrow" and "It's a Small World (After All)", both written by Richard M. Sherman and Robert B. Sherman, and "I Got Mine" by The Black Keys.

 Release

 Alternate reality game

-The Optimist, an alternate reality game, was created by Walt Disney Imagineering with Walt Disney Studios to create the world of Tomorrowland and to introduce the movie to the Disney theme park fanbase.
+The Optimist, an alternate reality game, was created by Walt Disney Imagineering with Walt Disney Studios to create the world of Tomorrowland and to introduce the movie to the Disney theme park fan base.
 It occurred in a fictionalized version of Disney history and players interacted with multiple characters that led them on a hunt across a variety of places with clues and puzzles leading to more.
-It ran from July 3, 2013, to August 11, 2013.
-It led players around the Anaheim area and within Disneyland itself and culminated at the D23 Expo.
+It ran from July 3, 2013, to August 11, 2013, leading players around the Anaheim area and within Disneyland, culminating at the D23 Expo.

+Prequel book

+Before Tomorrowland, a prequel tie-in novel to the film, was published by Disney Press on April 7, 2015. written by Brad Bird, Damon Lindelof, Jeff Jensen, and Jonathan Case.